shuxiaokai/stripchat-surveillor/README.md

 # stripchat-surveillor

-The surveillor.py-script records models from [stripchat](https://stripchat.com/) / [xhamsterlive](https://xhamsterlive.com/) continuously by exploiting a publically accessible API of the site and agnostic hls-routing.
+The surveillor.py-script records models from [stripchat](https://stripchat.com/) / [xhamsterlive](https://xhamsterlive.com/) continuously by out-of-rowser-usage of their API.

 This script is tested in Ubuntu and with ffmpeg version 4.2.4-1ubuntu0.1.
-If it functions for other operating systems or ffmpeg binaries is not known.
+It seems to also work on Windows 10 if set up correctly.
+If it works on other platforms is not known.

-## Start Up (in Ubuntu):
+## Start Up (Ubuntu):
+Download this repo, then in the directory of the repo:

 ```console
 pip install -r requirements.txt